-What’s Influencer Marketing?
+What is Influencer Marketing?

 Influencer marketing is a marketing tactic in which social media influencers get on board with brands and marketing agencies to promote a product, service, or event.
 There is no doubt that influencer marketing is profitable.
 It’s one of the fasting growing businesses.
 The market grew from $1.7 billion in 2016 to $9.7 billion by 2020.
 It reached $13.8 billion in 2021, demonstrating consistent growth.
 In 2022, the market is expected to grow to a whopping $16.4 billion.

 It means if you don’t get to know influencer marketing today, you’ll pay the price in the next five years.
 It may seem something new-ish, but if you look at it, it has been around for a while.

-Why Social Media Influencers matter?
+Why do Social Media Influencers matter?

 The difference is that now the mediums of communication and art have changed.
 The smartphone has replaced the TV.
 Netflix and other streaming services have replaced VHS and DVDs.
 Social media ads have replaced TV commercials and billboards.